 How to get transit directions with Apple Maps for iPhone and iPad

 Apple has a few useful features specific to transit directions, making it easier to navigate the big city without a car.
 You can easily see transit stops for specific lines and, whenever multiple lines are available, you'll see all of the possible route suggestions.
-Here's how.
+Our guide to Apple Maps transit directions shows you how.

 How to use Siri to get directions and maps on iPhone or iPad

 With Siri and Apple's built-in Maps, you know longer have to stop, type, and search for directions.
-You can simply tell Siri where you want to go, and you'll get a route to go right there.
+You can simply ask Siri for directions, and you'll get a route to go right there.
 It's great if you're in a new area of town or traveling in a new city.
 And if you get lost, you can even ask Siri to take you home.